CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Collect 5 Stone Blocks, 5 Sandstone Blocks, 5 Steel Bars, and 5 Glass Bars
 - **Rewards:** 3 Wooden Keys
 - **Recommendations:** Consider coming back to this one later.
 You may well find that in the process of grinding other quests, you get a lot of the raw materials for this almost accidentally.
 Though if you have a lot of Wooden Chests you can't open, this might be worth prioritizing.

+### It's Electric! - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Balance MQ1/ Help From A Master
+- **Type:** Collection
+- **Requirements:** Deliver 10 Nuig String and 25 Algae
+- **Rewards:** 3 River Keys
+- **Recommendations:** Grab this as soon as it will be filled instantly.
+(If you're doing the Nuig sidequests, this will be pretty quickly.
+Or if you're doing any Castu sidequests.)
+3 easy River Keys.
+OTOH Nuig String is a bit of a pain to grind deliberately, so probably don't do this if you're giving the Nuig and Castu sidequests a miss for now.

 ### Itsy, Bitsy, Teeny - MT